jlynw/Pewlett-Hackard-Analysis/README.md

 ![snapshot-mentorship_eligibility.PNG](https://github.com/jlynw/Pewlett-Hackard-Analysis/blob/main/Images/snapshot-mentorship_eligibility.PNG)

 - There are 1,549 employees who are eligible for the mentorship program.
-- The roles eligible are assistant engineer, engineer, senior engineer, senior staff, staff, and technique leader.
-The majority that are eligible hold senior staff and engineer titles.
+- The employees eligible hold assistant engineer, engineer, senior engineer, senior staff, staff, and technique leader titles.
+The majority that are eligible are senior staff and engineers.

 ## Summary
 - A total of 90,398 roles will need to be filled as the "silver tsumani" begins to make an impact.
 About 64% of employees retiring hold senior level engineer and staff roles.